chrislattman/blogging-project/docs/terminal-commands/README.md

 ### Pipes and redirection

-Pipes can be used to send the output of one command to the input of another command.
+Pipes can be used to send the standard output of one command to the standard input of another command.

 Example: